 Assign-ability – A provision permitting the contract holder to convey their rights, obligations and/or duties to another party and what they can assign.
 This section can be particularly important in industries with higher merger and acquisition rates.

-Status- This field can identify the current state of the contract.
+Status- This field can identify the current state of the contractual agreement.
 Contract Statuses can be very broad, such as Pending, Active or Closed, or Contract Statuses can be more granular, such as Legal Review, Finance Review, Out for Signature.

 Type of Agreement- The legal form type of a contract.
 Some examples of contract types can be as follows: Master Services Agreement, Non-Disclosure Agreement, Purchasing Agreement, Amendment, Consulting Agreement, etc.

 Renewal Notes- If applicable to the contract, this section would track the notes and comments associated with a contracts renewal.
 For example, your organization may enter into a purchasing agreement with a 10 annual renewals.
 Each year the contract renews, a form must be completed as well as other deliverables.
 Describe the requirements/expectations in the Renewal Notes field.

 Are you in need of an affordable contract software solution?
 If so, visit Contract Insight Express Software and take advantage automated contract alerts, advanced features and interested in tracking additional details about your contracts that are not listed above?
 If a best-of-bread, enterprise contract management software is required, then select Contract Insight Contract Management Software.
 Contact a CobbleStone representative today to learn more about contract lifecycle management best practices, and how we can help your organization save money, close deals faster, increase revenues, and streamline your entire contracting process.
 Our resources have been supporting the legal, procurement, finance and sales teams of small, medium and large organizations for over 20 years.
 Sign-up for a free contract software trial.